 The best aero road bikes add an extra dose of speed to your ride, and the pursuit of speed is undoubtedly part of what makes cycling so exhilarating.
-And when it comes to going fast, on the flat or downhill at least, aerodynamic drag has the biggest influence.
+When it comes to going fast, on the flat or downhill at least, aerodynamic drag has the biggest influence.

 Representing the leading edge of road-bike technology, the best aero road bikes challenge traditional notions of what makes a fast race bike.